Migrating from Heroku Postgres

 For datasets larger than 100 GB, it is recommended to use Heroku's physical backups and WAL files to create a replica of your Heroku database and cutover your apps in a coordinated event.
 If you'd like to take this approach, please reach out to Crunchy Bridge support.
 We are very familiar with this process and can collaborate with you on each step.

-is likely the quickest and simplest approach.
-Here is a step-by-step guide.
+If your dataset is under 100 GB and you do not want to use the migrator, you can use this manual approach instead.
 We strongly recommend validating that this approach will work for you by testing it in a staging environment before moving forward with your production clusters.

 Disable pgaudit